-(o) Reclassifications:
+(m) Reclassifications:

 Certain accounts in the prior year financial statements have been reclassified for comparative purposes to conform with the presentation in the current year financial statements.
+These reclassifications had no effect on the change in the net assets or to total net assets from the prior years.